 Serang Banten, Indonesia Travel Guide

 Serang's cuisine, part of Banten province, bears a strong Sundanese influence from West Java, alongside unique Bantenese dishes.
-Its history as a seaport city brought diverse trade influences over centuries.
+Its history as a seaport city brought diverse trade influences over hundreds of years.

 The food is mostly Halal, aligning with the large Muslim population.
 Expect a rich array of flavors and ingredients, a true representation of Indonesian regional cooking.